 The Organization for Human Brain Mapping (OHBM) is excited to launch an engaging and interactive new approach to the virtual 2021 OHBM Annual Meeting and Educational Courses!
 The 27th Annual Meeting and Educational Courses of OHBM 2021 will take place over two separate one-week periods beginning on Sunday, May 30th – Friday, June 4th with the Educational Courses and followed by the Annual Meeting to be held Monday, June 21st – Friday, June 25th.
 You won’t want to miss what is sure to be a memorable and “unconventional convention” full of cutting edge science, education, and networking like you’ve never experienced it before, all put in motion for the human brain mapping community.

-We will keep you informed as we finalize details for OHBM 2021.
-If you have suggestions or questions in the meantime, please contact the OHBM Executive Office at firstname.lastname@example.org.
+We will continue to update the website as we finalize details for OHBM 2021.
+If you have questions in the meantime, please contact the OHBM Executive Office at firstname.lastname@example.org.

 "Sixth time attending and OHBM 2017 was by far the best one yet!
 Thanks for the great conversations everyone, can’t wait ’til next year!"

 Postdoc at The National Institute of Mental Health (NIMH)

 FREQUENTLY ASKED QUESTIONS